InfiniteAI101/Infinite-AI-Aimbot/README.md

 ## Configurable Settings

 *Default settings are generally great for most scenarios.
-Check out the comments in the code for more insights. 🔍 The configuration settings are now located in the `config.py` file!<br>
+Check out the comments in the code for more insights.
+The configuration settings are now located in the `config.py` file!<br>
-**CAPS_LOCK is the default for flipping the switch on the autoaim superpower! ⚙️ 🎯**
+**CAPS_LOCK is the default for flipping the switch on the autoaim superpower!**

-`aaRightShift` - Might need a tweak in 3rd person games like Fortnite and New World. 🎮 Typically, a setting of `100` or `150` should hit the mark. 🎯👌
+`aaRightShift` - Might need a tweak in 3rd person games like Fortnite and New World. 🎮 Typically, a setting of `100` or `150` should hit the mark.

 `aaQuitKey` - The go-to key is `q`, but if it clashes with your game style, swap it out!